The Combinatorial Multi-Round Ascending Auction: Outcomes under strategic bidding

+If $\li=0.7$ and $\lj=0.6$, the highest type of bidder 1 can be up to four times the lowest type of bidder 2 for the constant bidding equilibrium to be sustained.
+As the caps tend to be as asymmetric as possible ($\li\to 1 $ and $\lj\to1/2$), the equilibrium exists only if bidder 1's highest type is at most (marginally above) bidder 2's lowest type. $\blacktriangleleft$ \end{example}

-The argument above does not depend on what the marginal values are (as long as they have the same sign).
-With non-decreasing marginal values the final allocation and revenue is the same as under CMRA-truthful bidding.
-With decreasing marginal values, bidders ``expand'' demand because their headline demands under constant bidding are higher than their headline demands under the clock-truthful bidding.
-This is a rather surprising equilibrium because one typically associates clock auction and pay-as-bid auction formats with demand reduction rather than demand expansion.
-Here, the demand expansion leads to an inefficient allocation in which the strong bidder wins an even greater quantity than in an efficient allocation.
+The \flatbid\ strategy features ``demand expansion'' when the bidders have decreasing marginal values.\footnote{Bidder 1 always reduces demand relative to truthful headline demands for low clock prices.} This may be surprising because one typically associates clock auction and pay-as-bid auction formats with demand reduction rather than demand expansion.
+Here, the demand expansion leads to an inefficient allocation in which the strong bidder may win an even greater quantity than in the efficient allocation.
 If there is such bidder asymmetry in the market, one option for the auction designer would be to introduce caps that are tighter on the stronger bidder than on the weaker one.
+With non-decreasing marginal values, bidder 1 reduces demand compared to truthful bidding while bidder 2 bids ``almost clock-truthfully.''\footnote{The bidding behavior of bidders with decreasing marginal values can be interpreted as them bidding clock-truthfully under non-decreasing marginal values. \cite{janssen2019clock} describe an equilibrium in the CCA in which bidders with decreasing marginal values also act as if their marginal values are non-decreasing (jumps in the demand function).}

-The \flatbid\ strategy also provides an opportunity to raise rivals' costs despite the presence of pay-as-bid pricing in the CMRA.\footnote{It is well-known that VCG pricing can provide ample opportunities to raise rival's cost in the CCA \citep{janssen2016spiteful,levin2016properties,janssen2019clock}.} Suppose bidder $i$ knows that the other bidder is stronger and bids according to \flatbid\ strategy.
-A best response for bidder $i$ is to demand $1-\lambda$ at clock price 0.
-However, following the \flatbid\ strategy leads to a higher price for bidder $i$.
-In particular, bidder $i$ with a lexicographic preference for raising bidder $j$'s payment will follow the \flatbid\ strategy; extending the clock beyond $p_i^f$ leads to the risk of winning $\lambda$ at clock price $p_j^f$.
+The \flatbid\ strategy also provides an opportunity to raise rivals' costs despite the presence of pay-as-bid pricing in the CMRA.\footnote{It is well-known that VCG pricing can provide ample opportunities to raise rival's cost in the CCA \citep{janssen2016spiteful,levin2016properties,janssen2019clock}.} Suppose bidder $i$ knows that the other bidder is stronger and bids according to the \flatbid\ strategy.
+A best response for bidder $i$ is to demand $1-\lambda_2$ at clock price 0.
+However, following the \flatbid\ strategy leads to a higher price for bidder $j$.
+In particular, bidder $i$ with a lexicographic preference for raising bidder $j$'s payment will follow the \flatbid\ strategy; extending the clock beyond $p^f(\theta_i)$ leads to the risk of winning $\lambda_2$ at clock price $p^f(\theta_j)$.